NLP-course-project-2023/BiDAF/README.md

 ### DATA PREPARATION
 We performed different data processing steps, that can be summarized as:
 1. *Text pre-processing* (lowercasing, special char removal, ...)
-2. *Tokenization and feature extraction* (lemmas, POS tags and ENT)
+2. *Tokenization and feature extraction* (lemmas, POS tags, and ENT extraction, vocabulary, ...)

 For further information about data preparation please have a look at the detailed description in *SQUAD_main.ipynb*.